ModuleLoader/es-module-loader/README.md

 Dynamically loads ES6 modules in NodeJS and current browsers.

-The complete combined polyfill comes to 16KB minified, making it suitable for production use, provided that modules are built into ES5 making them independent of Traceur.
+The complete combined polyfill comes to 15KB minified, making it suitable for production use, provided that modules are built into ES5 making them independent of Traceur.
 Build workflows are currently in progress.

 * Provides an asynchronous loader (`System.import`) to [dynamically load ES6 modules](#getting-started) in all modern browsers including IE9+.
+* Uses [Traceur](https://github.com/google/traceur-compiler) for compiling ES6 modules and syntax into ES5 in the browser with source map support
 * Adds support for the `<script type="module">` tag allowing inline module loading.
-* Uses [Traceur](https://github.com/google/traceur-compiler) for compiling ES6 modules and syntax into ES5 in the browser with source map support
 * Loader hooks can be used to [extend the System loader with custom functionality](#creating-a-custom-loader)
-* Fully [compatible with NodeJS](#nodejs-support) allowing for spec-compliant server-side module loading
+* [Compatible with NodeJS](#nodejs-support) allowing for server-side module loading

 See the [demo folder](https://github.com/ModuleLoader/es6-module-loader/blob/master/demo/index.html) in this repo for a working example demonstrating both module loading the module tag in the browser.

+For an example of a universal module loader based on this polyfill for loading AMD, CommonJS and globals, see [SystemJS](https://github.com/systemjs/systemjs).

 _Note that while the specification draft has been written, it is still subject to change._